anurag-176/Androidx-location-tracking/README.md

 Well, you may delete some unwanted lines of views init. in onCreate, I was lazy to remove those, anyway that wont affect the functioning.

 USAGE:
-1. Create a Map Activity
+1. Create a Map Activity.
-2. Plug in your API keys
+2. Plug in your API keys.
 3. Add location permissions to your Manifest.
 3. Test if basic Map is loading.
-4. Then simply copy paste the respective java and xml files
+4. Then simply copy paste the java and xml files in their respective places.